bweir/litter/README.md

 # litter

-**litter** is an IDE for literate programming tool.
-Write *literate* programs as if they were separate source code and documentation.
+**litter** is an IDE for literate programming.
+It allows you to write code and documentation within the same source file but work on them as if they were separate.

 ![litter screenshot](screenshots/litter_019.png)